JuanIrache/gopro-telemetry/readme.md

 ## To-Do

+- Re-add keys to unmerged streams when exporting mgjson, maybe other formats too
 - Re-merge streams that have been separated by ID? as values of the same stream?
 SCEN, HUES... maybe even FACE... after timing.
 - Merge more than one video file
 - Hardcode (r,g,b) in rgb gains output?